fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 ```

 * **Benchmarking configuration:** Benchmarking used to calculate the power rating of the VM.
 By default, we are the plugin that determine the same power rating for any VM.
+You can see the required information by each mapper user plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/customazing-deployment#benchmarking-plugin).

+By default , we are using the Vanilla Benchmarking Accounting Plugin.
+Access [Round Robin Member Picker PLugin  session](http://www.fogbowcloud.org/customazing-deployment#simple-storage-accounting-plugin) for more information.
 ```bash
 # Example:
 benchmarking_class=org.fogbowcloud.manager.core.plugins.benchmarking.VanillaBenchmarkingPlugin